Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Rethink your business operations

-If you have exhausted your financial resources or are waiting to hear back on a loan application, now may be the time to rethink your business operations.
+If you have exhausted your financial resources or are waiting to hear back on a loan application, it may be time to rethink your business operations.
 How can you get creative with generating revenue?
 You could try offering products and services virtually, providing gift card options, or creating a crowdfunding page.
 Amplify your efforts with your social media or email marketing to get your customer base to support your business.

 Debt relief by the numbers

-We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during November 2024.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during September 2025.
 This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Debt relief seekers: A quick look at credit cards and FICO scores